 Day 7 - Petra - Little Petra - Al-Beidha - Wadi Rum

 After breakfast, drive only 10mins to visit Little Petra, ‘Al-Beidha’ an important suburb of the City of Petra.
 You enter the site through a narrow gorge called Siq al-Barid.
 It is believed Little Petra was an important suburb of Petra, being the entry and exit point for the trade routes to the north and north-west.
 Here the caravans from the Negev, Gaza, Jerusalem, Egypt and the Mediterranean coast arrived, had a rest and engaged in trade.
 In one of the buildings you can find the remains of painted frescoes with birds, grapes and flowers, dating back to the 1st century AD.
 Continue to Wadi Rum, Jordan’s vast and echoing desert, for a 4x4 jeep ride.
 Stunning in its natural beauty, Wadi Rum epitomizes the romance of the desert.
-Special diner arrangements and an overnight stay at the Bedouin camp.
+Special diner arrangements and an overnight stay at Magic Camp Wadi Rum.

 Day 8 - Wadi Rum - Aqaba